+Parameter Description

-Parameter Description Current Time and Date Current Time This field displays the time you open / refresh this menu.
-Current Date This field displays the date you open / refresh this menu.
-Time and Date Setting Manual Select this option if you want to enter the system date and time manually.
+Current Time and Date

+Current Time This field displays the time you open / refresh this menu.

-New Time Enter the new date in year, month and day format and time in hour, minute and second format.
+This field displays the date you open / refresh this menu.
+Time and Date Setting Select this option if you want to enter the system date and time manually.
+Enter the new date in year, month and day format and time in hour, minute and second format.
 The new date and time then appear in the Current Date and Current Time fields after you click Apply .
-Enable Network Time Protocol Select this option to use Network Time Protocol (NTP) for the time service.
-NTP Server Select a pre-designated time server or type the IP address or type the domain name of your time server.
+Select this option to use Network Time Protocol (NTP) for the time service.
+Select a pre-designated time server or type the IP address or type the domain name of your time server.
 The Switch searches for the timeserver for up to 60 seconds.
-Time Zone Select the time difference between UTC (Universal Time Coordinated, formerly known as GMT, Greenwich Mean Time) and your time zone from the drop-down list box.
-Daylight Saving Settings State Select Enable if you want to use Daylight Saving Time.
+Select the time difference between UTC (Universal Time Coordinated, formerly known as GMT, Greenwich Mean Time) and your time zone from the drop-down list box. tings Select Enable if you want to use Daylight Saving Time.
 Otherwise, select Disable to turn it off.
 Configure the day and time when Daylight Saving Time starts if you enabled Daylight Saving Time.
 The time is displayed in the 24 hour format.
-Here are a couple of examples: Start Date Daylight Saving Time starts in most parts of the United States on the second Sunday of March.
+Here are a couple of examples: Daylight Saving Time starts in most parts of the United States on the second Sunday of March.
 Each time zone in the United States starts using Daylight Saving Time at 2 A.M. local time.
-So in the United States you would select Second , Sunday , March and 2:00 .
-Start Butc Daylight Saving Time starts in the European Union on the last Sunday of March.
+So in the United States you would select Second, Sunday, March and 2:00 .
+Daylight Saving Time starts in the European Union on the last Sunday of March.
 All of the time zones in the European Union start using Daylight Saving Time at the same moment (1 A.M.
 GMT or UTC).
-So in the European Union you would select Last, Sunday, March and the last field depends on your time zone.
-In Germany for instance, you would select 2:00 because Germany's time zone is one hour ahead of GMT or UTC (GMT+1).
+So in the European Union you would select Last , Sunday ,